Rudra-cs/Angular-course/README.md

 ### Day 1 (15/05/2021) :

 - Learnt about Domain Name Server(DNS), World Wide Web(www), IP adress, How a server works?, What is a Server?
-- Basics of MEAN Stack, What does MEAN stands for?, What technologies are used in that stack
+- Basics of MEAN Stack, What does MEAN stands for?, What technologies are used in that stack?
 - What is an URL?, How does it work?
 - Learnt about basic HTML tags like h1,h2,h3 also about lists ol(ordered lists) ul(unordered lists)
 - Completed the Assignment which was to built a webpage for your own profile